-Roger Thornhill, 19, Crystal Palace, is one of the younger Londoners who are affected by air poor quality.
+Roger Thornhill, 19, Crystal Palace, is one of the younger Londoners who are affected by poor air quality.

 “I think it’s good, they need to be more harsh, charge more money,” Roger said, “because cars are really bad.”

-Roger also wanted to see other measures to save lives of people affected by pollution.
+Roger also wanted to see other measures to save the lives of people affected by pollution.
 He suggested following Sweden in encouraging people to drive electric cars.

 “I think we need that because any diesel or any polluting car is really bad for the environment.”